6529-Collections/Janus/README.md

 ###### Overview

-TDH is Total Days Held \*

-The `ITEM_SORT_WALLETS_BY_MEMES_TDH` operation streamlines tokens within an item based on the MEMES boosted TDH (Token Distribution History) score of each wallet.
+The `ITEM_SORT_WALLETS_BY_MEMES_TDH` operation streamlines tokens within an item based on the MEMES boosted TDH (Total Days Held)\* score of each wallet.
 By leveraging the TDH snapshot at a specified block number, this operation allows users to organize and prioritize wallets based on their TDH score within the MEMES ecosystem.

 ###### Parameters